piepworks/blazehorse-legal/privacy.md

 ### Billing information

 When you pay for a Piepworks product, you work directly with our payment processing service, [Paddle](https://paddle.com).
 Your credit card number never goes through our servers.
-We store your unique Paddle ID and some subscription information in order to determine which plan you’re subscribed to and its status.

 ### Website interactions

 When you browse our marketing sites or applications, your browser automatically shares certain information such as which operating system and browser version you are using.
 We track that information (except, in applications that require authentication, after you log in), along with the pages you are visiting and which website referred you for statistical purposes like conversion rates and to test new designs.
 We use [Plausible Analytics](https://plausible.io) for this tracking.
 One of the reasons we like to use them is because they’re privacy-focused and [don’t collect any of your personal data](https://plausible.io/privacy-focused-web-analytics#no-personal-data-is-collected).

-### Your Content in Cassette Nest

-#### Film Stocks and associated Films (formats)

-With a couple of minor exceptions, the data you add to Cassette Nest is only visible to you when you're logged in.
-Those exceptions are:

-1. New Film Stocks and Films.
-    - If you [add a custom film stock to the system](https://cassettenest.com/changelog/2020-10-17/) and it is made public for the benefit of all Cassette Nest users, the [film stock](https://cassettenest.com/docs/stocks) (and some information about its associated film formats) will be available to all other logged-in users to add to their collection of rolls as well as publicly on [the film stocks section of the application](https://app.cassettenest.com/stocks/). **No information associated with you will be displayed.**
-2. Anonymous counts of rolls of films.
-    - Any publicly-viewable film stock will show counts of how many rolls of said stock (and its associated film formats) are in the system. **No other information about your rolls of film will be made public**; only that anonymous count.

 ### Cookies and Do Not Track